 Porties are social creatures by nature and this love of attention often extends to children and babies.

-As long as they are socialized with a variety of people in puppyhood, PWDs are a great choice for families with children.
-They enjoy cuddling almost as much as they do running around the backyard playing fetch or chase.
-They can be over-excitable at times, which can lead to them playing too rough with younger kids, so supervision is always a must.
+As long as they are socialized with a variety of people in puppyhood, the Portuguese Water Dog is a great choice for families with children.
+The dog breed enjoys cuddling almost as much as they do running around the backyard playing fetch or chase.
+The dog breed can be over-excitable at times, which can lead to them playing too rough with younger kids, so supervision is always a must.

 Their gentle nature and need for close contact also make these dogs a great choice for children suffering from physical or behavioral disabilities that would benefit from a service dog or companion.
 Many are trained as seizure alert dogs, service dogs for the hearing impaired, and as general therapy dogs.

-They also make good companions for cats and other small pets.
+The dog breed also makes good companions for cats and other small pets.
 Of course, early socialization and training is a must if you expect to run a peaceful household with multiple animals, no matter what type they are.

 What to Consider Before Bringing Home a Portuguese Water Dog